 Visit the Vieques Biobay by Electric Boat

-Update Feb.8, 2018- Post Maria- The electric boat was damaged in the hurricanes.
+Update June.8, 2018- Post Maria- The electric boat was damaged in the hurricanes.
 No electric boat tours happening at this time.
 Only kayaking.

 Perhaps you have about the “glowing waters” here in Puerto Rico.
 In a couple different places around the island, we have bays that contain tiny, single-cell organisms called dinoflagellates (specifically the species Pyrodinium bahamense) that are bioluminescent.
 Bioluminescence is the production and emission of light by a living organizm.
 Each one makes a sparkle when agitated.
 When you have a bay full of them, the water practically glows when moved.
 Locally, these bays are called bio bays.